“I hope I have a girl. They seem so much easier than boys.”

 - Be sure not to overload this child with too many group activities.
 Alone time is just as important.

-- These children are sensitive to criticism.
+- Oldest children are sensitive to criticism.
 Do not be too quick to correct a problem or to improve everything.

-- Spend time with your first born away from other siblings.
+- Give your first born parental attention away from other siblings.

-- The big thing to remember with this child is they need to know their place.
+- The big thing to remember with middle born children is they need to know their place.
 Make special time to talk one-on-one.
 Plan special outings for just the two of you.

 - Make a conscious effort to ask his opinion.
-Middle children will often not speak up in the midst of a debate.
+Middle kids will often not speak up in the midst of a debate.